 What is a Softshell Jacket?

 Softshell jackets are made of stretch-woven nylon or polyester and spandex.
-Generally, the term “softshell” is used to describe any type of jacket that is more comfortable, flexible, and breathable than crinkly and stiff hardshell jackets (such as those that feature Gore-Tex).
+Generally, the term “softshell” is used to describe any jacket that is more comfortable, flexible, and breathable than crinkly and stiff hardshell jackets (such as those that feature Gore-Tex).

 Softshell jackets combine many qualities of hardshell jackets with more comfortable fabrics such as fleece.